disler/indydevtools/README.md

     idt sps prompt -a "pyq" -p "reverse a string"
     ```
 5. Verify the output of the prompt in the console.
-6. Open the config and add your own prompt templates for rapid reuse.
+6. Open the config with `idt sps config` and add your own prompt templates for rapid reuse.
+   - I recommend using the `prompt_template: <absolute path to .txt file>` feature to store your prompts in a text file.
+   - Use the `idt config dir` to open the directory where the configuration file is stored.
+You can store your prompt templates (`*.txt`) in this directory.

 #### `sps` Commands
   ##### `idt sps help`